2025 Full Conference Programme

 AI & Big Data:

-Greg Davidson, CEO Datacom
+Greg Davidson, CEO, Datacom

 AI presents significant productivity opportunities for NZ business but what are the best initial use cases and how should the technology be rolled out?
 Big data presents opportunities for obtaining more granular customer insights and therefore tailored offerings, but how are privacy issues to be managed?